 Things to do with kids in Houston

-Home to multiple sea lions, giraffes, elephants, rhinos and other exotic animals, the Houston Zoo is the perfect hangout place for your kids.
-Other offerings such as a summer camp, a children’s zoo and an aquarium holding over 2,000 individual fresh and saltwater fish make this place a favorite among the local population too.
+Home to multiple sea lions, giraffes, elephants, rhinos, and other exotic animals, Houston Zoo is the perfect hangout place for your kids.
+As one of the top Houston attractions, it also has other activities such as a summer camp, a children’s zoo, and an aquarium holding over 2,000 individual fresh and saltwater fish make this place a favorite among the local population too.

 What’s more – the authorities also have a provision to host parties and events inside the zoo premises.
 With a maximum capacity of over 2,500 guests, the Houston zoo is the perfect setting for an unforgettable celebration.

-Houston CityPASS®: 5 Top Attractions at up to 48% Off
+Houston CityPASS: 5 Top Attractions at up to 47% Off

 Space Center Houston